What Your Job Management Software Can't Do (And What to Do About It)

 The WorkArc Layer

-**ArcQuote** handles the actual quote creation.
-You describe the job in plain English, it pulls from your Fergus price books, calculates everything properly, and formats the quote using your templates.
+**ArcQuote** handles the actual quote creation for you.
+You pass on the job, it pulls from your Fergus price books, calculates everything properly, and formats the quote using your templates.
 The quote still flows through your job management system.
 You just don't have to build it from scratch.

-**ArcChase** follows up quotes that are sitting in your job management system waiting for a response.
-Automatic reminders on day 2, 5, and 10.
-Professional follow-ups that keep your quotes moving instead of gathering dust.
+**ArcChase** follows up quotes that are sitting in your job management system waiting for a response, and chases the money that's overdue.
+Professional follow-ups on a steady cadence that keep your quotes moving instead of gathering dust.

 Your Job Management Software Is Still the Foundation